-In Excel we can link worksheets and update data automatically.
+We can link worksheets and update data automatically.
 A link is a dynamic formula that pulls data from a cell of one worksheet and automatically updates that data to another worksheet.
-These linking worksheets can be in a same workbook or in another workbook.
+These linking worksheets can be in the same workbook or in another workbook.

 - Copy and Paste Link